Data Resources: Display and Analysis tools that read PSL's netCDF files

 emphasizes interactive 3D visualization and integration of diverse data types,

-including COARDS and CF netCDF files from PSL.
+including CF netCDF files from PSL.
 IDV is developed at UCAR's

 Unidata Program Center.
 See the IDV homepage for information on how to install IDV on your platform.
 If you have Java WebStart installed you can launch IDV here.